ananquay15x9/Pasu/README.md

 ---

-**TheyGotChoPassword** - Your go-to tool for generating secure passwords and checking their strength.
+**Pasu** - Your go-to tool for generating secure passwords and checking their strength.
 Stay secure in the digital world! 🌐